bwalkerwebdev/Techdegree-Project-5/README.md

   </a>
 </p>

 > An Interactive photo gallery.
-Notice how the search box uses JavaScript to filter the images a caption is typed.
+Notice how the search box uses JavaScript to filter the images when a caption is typed.
 Basic HTML is used to create the gallery as well as CSS for responsive (mobile-first) styling.
 Incorporates BaguetteBox plugin and for image popup effect.

 ### 🏠 [Homepage](https://github.com/bwalkerwebdev/techdegree-project-5#readme)